Risto12/sce/salt/README.md

 ## this saltstack project will install my favorite software development tools and environments.
 It also installs completely working django project that uses db (mysql/sqlite3) and apache2

-Configuration have been tested with xubuntu 18.04. <br>
+Configuration have been tested with:<br>
+OS:xubuntu 18.04. <br>
-Computers used in testing: Lenovo thinkpad t13, T480, thinkcenter <br>
+Computers: Lenovo thinkpad t13, T480, thinkcenter <br>

+Project:
 Version: 1.0b <br>
 status: Everything working expect google module <br>

+Last update:
 Date: 19.11.2018 <br>

 ## how to use: